 Intracellular regulation

-Intracellular iron homeostasis is ensured by the Iron Responsive Element (IRE) / Iron Regulatory Protein (IRP) system which controls the post-transcriptional expression of several iron proteins (TfR1, DMT1, FPN, Ft, and ALAS2; the first enzyme involved in heme biosynthesis in erythroid cells)[10–13].
+Intracellular iron homeostasis is ensured by the iron response element (IRE)-iron regulatory protein (IRP) system that controls the post-transcriptional expression of several iron proteins (TfR1, DMT1, FPN, Ft, and ALAS2; the first enzyme involved in heme biosynthesis in erythroid cells)[10–13].
+IREs are hairpin-like RNA motifs that serve as specific binding sites for IRPs.
 IRPs are soluble cytosolic proteins whose activity varies according to the intracellular iron concentration.
-There are two IRP proteins: IRP1 and IRP2 with a sequence identity of 56%[14].
-IREs are hairpin-like RNA motifs that serve as specific binding sites for IRPs.
-The IRE-IRP interaction stabilizes the mRNA when the IRE motifs are located in the 3'-UTR region, as for TfR1, and imposes a steric constraint on the translation of the protein when IRE motifs are located in the 5'-UTR region.
-This results in an increase in transferrin-related iron acquisition when intracellular iron level is low, and a decrease in FPN and ferritin expression, since iron export and intracellular iron storage are not appropriate in this condition.
+There are two IRPs: IRP1 and IRP2 with a sequence identity of 56%[14].
+The IRE-IRP interaction stabilizes the mRNA when the IRE motifs are located in the 3'-UTR region, such as for TfR1, and imposes a steric constraint on the translation of the protein when IRE motifs are located in the 5'-UTR region.
+This results in an increase in transferrin-related iron acquisition when intracellular iron levels are low.
+A decrease in FPN and ferritin expression also occurs because iron export and intracellular iron storage are not appropriate in this condition.

 Systemic regulation

 Hepcidin was initially identified as an antimicrobial peptide[15] (see section below).
-Yet, since 2001, it is considered to be the master regulator of iron balance in humans by decreasing iron absorption and increasing iron retention in macrophages and Kupffer cells[16,17].
+Yet since 2001, it is considered to be the master regulator of iron balance in humans by decreasing iron absorption and increasing iron retention in macrophages and Kupffer cells[16,17].
 The mechanism by which hepcidin inhibits these iron effluxes has been well studied in macrophages, where hepcidin binds to FPN and leads to its internalization and degradation in lysosomes[18,19].
 In duodenal cells, studies have reported a different mechanism.
 Indeed, hepcidin was shown to decrease duodenal transepithelial iron transport without internalization of FPN from the plasma membrane[20–22].
 In these cells, hepcidin leads to a decrease in the protein expression of DMT1 rather than that of FPN[21].
 Recently, the non-internalization of FPN following hepcidin treatment was also shown in other cellular contexts[23,24].
-Zhang et al[23] have first shown that FPN is highly expressed in mature red blood cells (RBCs) lacking the proteasomal degradation pathway.
-In these mature RBCs, hepcidin was shown to inhibit iron export but did not change FPN abundance, similarly to what we have previously observed in duodenal enterocytes[21].
-Studies on hepcidin-FPN interactions in transfected HEK293T cell line and Xenopus oocytes, also confirmed that hepcidin binding is able to block iron export without causing FPN internalization[24].
-Thus, it seems that depending on the cellular and membrane environment, hepcidin binding may block iron efflux acting either on FPN activity and/or on its abundance at the cell membrane.
+Zhang et al[23] first observed that FPN was highly expressed in mature red blood cells lacking the proteasomal degradation pathway.
+In these mature red blood cells, hepcidin was shown to inhibit iron export but did not change FPN abundance similarly to what we have previously observed in duodenal enterocytes[21].
+Studies on hepcidin-FPN interactions in the transfected HEK293T cell line and Xenopus oocytes also confirmed that hepcidin binding is able to block iron export without causing FPN internalization[24].
+Thus, it seems that depending on the cellular and membrane environment hepcidin binding may block iron efflux acting either on FPN activity and/or on its abundance at the cell membrane.
 Moreover, in the duodenum, a permanent increase in hepcidin, as in a transgenic mouse model for example, has been shown to ultimately reduce FPN abundance by mechanisms that remain to be explored[25].

 Hepcidin production